ibm-cloud-docs/solution-tutorials/streaming-analytics-iae.md

 ## Running Spark Streaming Job on {{site.data.keyword.iae_short}}
 {: #spark_ae}

+In this section you will run a Spark Streaming job on {{site.data.keyword.iae_short}} which will take a stream of data from Kakfa, perform some transformations, clean the data and then push the modified data to a {{site.data.keyword.cos_short}} bucket.

+In the repository, sample data of Online Retail transactions is given.
+The data is cleaned by the code to remove all fields where `InvoiceNo` or `CustomerId` is null and if the `Quantity` is less than 0.
+An extra column is also added to the data which is the product of two rows ( `Quantity` and `UnitPrice`).
+The fields of a particular country (`Lithuania` ) are then filtered out and pushed to a {{site.data.keyword.cos_short}} bucket.

 Clone the repository (Hyperlink to the file in the repository ) containing the sample code for submitting and running Spark Streaming on {{site.data.keyword.iae_short}}.
 Run the following commands to package the Scala program and copy it to  	{{site.data.keyword.iae_short}}.

 1.	git clone (name of repository)